 Then take the cooking pot off the stove and let it cool down to room temperature.
 After this, put apricot pieces in a glass container and pour them over with the cooled sugar syrup.
 Tie the neck of the container with cheesecloth.
 Leave the mixture in a dark place for 4 days to let it ferment.

-Once there is foam on the surface of the mixture, a hissing sound, and an acidic odor (after 4 days), and replace cheesecloth on the neck with a sterile medical glove.
-Pierce a small hole in one of the fingers (imitation of an airlock).
+Once there is foam on the surface of the mixture, a hissing sound, and an acidic odor (after 4 days), and cover the container with a lid and an airlock.
 Leave the mixture and let it ferment for another 21-40 days (the exact time depends on the sugar content of the apricots used).
 There should be no foam or hissing sound after fermentation is over.

 Filter the apricot liqueur through a few layers of cheesecloth, squeeze the pulp and add the liquid to the alcohol.
 Bottle the beverage and let it age for 1 month in a fridge or cellar.

 Strong Homemade Apricot Liqueur with Vodka or Ethanol

 Apricot liqueur made with vodka or ethanol is stronger than the one described in the previous recipe.
 But it can be prepared much faster.

 - Sugar – 2 kilos

 - 44% ethanol or high-quality vodka – 2 liters

 First, you should wash the apricots, remove the kernels.
 After this, cut the pulp in four pieces and put the pieces in a glass container.
 Fill it with vodka or ethanol, seal it, and leave in a warm place for 1 month.

 The apricot liqueur now requires thorough filtration through 4 layers of cheesecloth.
 Pour the filtered liqueur into a glass container and seal it.